 - Insure Central Texas

 - Central Health-Medical Access Program (MAP)

-- We will accept MAP as meeting health insurance requirements through Spring 2016 only at this time.
+- We will accept MAP as meeting health insurance requirements through Summer 2016 only at this time.

 - Individual Health Plans